Right to Ramble

 At the bottom of the ravine near the rapids ("Flat Rock") is an old sign to a spring.
 The spring is still there, but authorities advise against drinking the water.

-2013 update: Most of these signs have been removed, but you might find one if you look carefully.
+Update: There were once several signs directing you to the spring.
+Most of these signs have been removed.
+You might still find one if you look carefully.
+(2021)

 The Nature Trail

 Alright, I'll admit you won't see this every winter.
 In 2008, the snow banks in the Vanderwater parking lot were so high, I took a shovel and created a "tunnel" to the start of a trail.
 It was well over seven feet tall.
 I took pictures of people in the tunnel and kids loved it.
 Unfortunately the snow plow operator didn't.
 At the next snowfall, he destroyed it with a vengeance, plowing extra snow into the hole.
 It was fun while it lasted.
 Any takers for tunnel building next year?
 February 15, 2008

 For at least two years, a goshawk has made Vanderwater its home.
 In the spring of 2008, it was starting a family in this nest close to the parking lot.
 Unfortunately the nest has disappeared.
 Hopefully the goshawks will return.
 Goshawks have a distinctive warning cry.
 If people come too close to the nest, they will dive bomb while making their cry, coming within inches of heads.
 The nest was close to the trail, so some unwary walkers got a shock.
 April 13, 2008